Mr Robinson introduces you to Year 9 Guided Choices

 Guided Choices is the process by which Year 9 students choose their KS4 subjects.
-Over the next half term our Year 9 students and parents will have the opportunity to hear about the KS4 subjects available for them to choose at Brookfield.
+Over the next half term our Year 9 students and parents will have the opportunity to hear about the KS4 subjects available for them to choose at Brookfield Community School.
 These subjects will sit alongside the compulsory subjects to ensure all students have a broad and balanced curriculum.
-There will be opportunities throughout the process to ask questions and receive guidance from teachers and our careers advisor.
+There will be opportunities throughout the process to ask questions and receive guidance from teachers and Mrs Morse, our Careers Advisor.

 All students will receive a copy of the Guided Choices booklet by email, and parents will also receive a copy.
-The booklet describes the process and the subjects available, and can be found at the bottom of this page or by clicking on this link... https://online.flippingbook.com/view/36159630/
+The booklet describes the process and the subjects available, and can be found at the bottom of this page or by clicking HERE

 - Carefully read through the booklet and look to see which combinations of subjects you are able to choose